 Use the VeinViewer to see how near-infrared light can detect the vessels in your hand.
 Arrange specimens on the Bone Table to see if you can put a skeleton back together.
 Interact with electric pulses sent between axons of neurons in a plasma ball sculpture.
 Marvel at the intersection of science and art with a shimmering image of connections within the brain microetched in real gold.

 Ever wonder how much poop the average human produces in a year?
 Take a deconstructed look at the "ingredients" that make up the human body.
 Discover some surprising things your body produces over time.

 Get an in-depth look at the human body with real plastinated specimens, including a human femur, brain, heart and more!
-Being Me features a human torso from Gunther Von Hagens’ Institute for Plastination.
-Take an up-close look at organs such as the kidneys, pancreas, uterus and bladder, which are normally obstructed by larger organs.
+Being Me features a female human torso from Gunther Von Hagens’ Institute for Plastination.
+Take an up-close look at body systems such as the digestive, muscular, reproductive and others including some of the individual organs that make up these systems.